embeddedgo/embeddedgo.github.io/_posts/2019-12-08-playing_with_linear_accelerometer.md

 5. Enable appropriate interrupts in the NVIC and implement couple of interrupt handlers as small wrappers over the `spi.Driver.*ISR` methods.

 The second way is to use the spi*n* package which contains the ready to use driver for SPI*n* peripheral.
 It does 3, 4, 5 for you.
-You can go this way as long you don't encounter a conflict in the use of the same DMA stream/channel by two different peripherals.
+You can go this way as long as you don't encounter a conflict in the use of the same DMA stream/channel by two different peripherals.

 #### The onboard accelerometer